 COMS 4365.
 Nonverbal Communication.
 3 Hours.

-The study of systems of nonverbal communication and their effective use, including body language, vocalic, facial, and spatial communication.
-Students will apply current theory and research in nonverbal communication to their own communication.
+Students study systems of nonverbal communication and their effective use.
+Topics may include body language, vocalic, facial, and spatial communication.
+Students apply current theory and research in nonverbal communication to their own communication.

 COMS 4366.
 Deceptive Communication.
 3 Hours.

-(Prior SH course id: COM 466); An in-depth study of lying and other forms of deception in a variety of communication contexts, including interpersonal, public, and legal.
-Designed to provide empirical, ethical, and critical understanding of deception to aid students in assessing their own messages and the messages of others.
+Students assess lying and other forms of deception in a variety of communication contexts, including interpersonal, public, and legal.
+Students gain empirical, ethical, and critical understandings of deception including their own deception and that of others.

 COMS 4378.
 Internship In Comm Studies.
 3 Hours.

-An on-the-job application of skills and theories learned in the classroom for selected individual students who have completed their junior year.
-Internships are with public relations and governmental agencies, businesses and non-profit organizations.
+Students apply skills and theories learned in the classroom to on-the-job situations.
+Internships may occur with public relations and governmental agencies, businesses, and non-profit organizations.

 Prerequisite: At least junior standing, 12 COMS hours completed, and approval of the Chair.

 Students analyze and apply contemporary theories of communication.